 Neither Sgudla nor the provincial government has disclosed the monetary value of the PRET contract, but the agreement clearly shows that PRET would not be the vehicle to channel money.

 But the Mpumalanga premier’s office denies that it has funded any of Sgudla’s companies.

 “The Office of the Premier is not aware of any individual funding by the former premier to Mr Masofa Sgudla, except that the provincial government partnered with the Mpumalanga Show led by its chairman Mr Brian Ring,” said Mncwango.

-Sgudla said the Brian Ring resigned as the chairperson of the Mpumalanga Show after Mabuza anointed Refilwe Mtsweni as his successor in government.
+Sgudla said that Brian Ring resigned as the chairperson of the Mpumalanga Show after Mabuza anointed Refilwe Mtsweni as his successor in government.

 He also accused Mtshweni of dishonouring all agreements that he had with the government.

 “When Refilwe took over, she started attacking everything that involves me.
 That is when I threatened to register PRET as a political party,” he said.

 He also claimed that Mtsweni and other MEC started a parallel structure to counter PRET, but claimed it was ineffective.

 “Even when they created a parallel structure led by the former secretary of PRET, Sunday Mathebula, which was launched by Refilwe and all the MECs.
 They try to destroy everything that is led by me.